linkerd/linkerd/linkerd/docs/namer.md

 host | `marathon.mesos` | The Marathon master host.
 port | `80` | The Marathon master port.
 uriPrefix | none | The Marathon API prefix.
 This prefix depends on your Marathon configuration.
-For example, running Marathon locally, the API is avaiable at `localhost:8080/v2/`, while the default setup on AWS/DCOS is `$(dcos config show core.dcos_url)/marathon/v2/apps`. ttlMs | `5000` | The polling interval in milliseconds against the marathon API.
+For example, running Marathon locally, the API is avaiable at `localhost:8080/v2/`, while the default setup on AWS/DCOS is `$(dcos config show core.dcos_url)/marathon/v2/apps`. ttlMs | `5000` | The polling interval in milliseconds against the Marathon API. useHealthCheck | `false` | If `true`, exclude app instances that are failing Marathon health checks.
+Even if `false`, linkerd's built-in resiliency algorithms will still apply.

 ### Marathon Path Parameters